 Think about team skills, leadership potential, a developing strategic perspective and skills that are more specific to the sector/role that you’re hoping to move on to.
 Use examples where possible (and it is helpful if your recommender can back these skills/examples up in their submission).
 Show that you’ve identified any gaps in your skills that will need to be addressed before the program and explain how you may be planning to address them (for example, by taking preparatory courses).
 Show that you’re aware of the networking opportunities available to you while you’re at Judge.
 Consider companies that have existing relationships with the school; networking with peers; and utilizing the career services team to assist you.

-small fortuna logoFortuna Admissions is a dream team of former gatekeepers from the world’s top business schools.
+For more insider essay advice for the schools on your target list, view Fortuna’s MBA Essay Tips.
+And for expert guidance at every step of your MBA journey, consider working with Fortuna, a dream team of former gatekeepers from the world’s top business schools.
 Our expert MBA coaches are ready to help bring you toward admissions success.
-We can’t wait to learn more about your plans, so please book a time to speak: we offer best-in-class 30-minute discovery sessions at no cost to you.
+We can’t wait to learn more about your plans, so please book a time for your personalized, best-in-class 30-minute free consultation to learn more about what we can do for you.